ucabqze/NLP-Emoji-Predictor/README.md

 # NLP-Emoji-Predictor

+This is group work of Lulu Wan, Qiqi Zeng and Su Shen

 Instead of using Softmax to pick out the most likely emoji, we predicted emojis according to cosine similarity between the sentence vector and its corresponding emoji vector.
 There are 5 files in this source_code folder.